-Wetwood is a condition in which the heartwood and, at times, the sapwood tissues are water-soaked.
-Wetwood often supports large populations of several different bacterial genera, none of which are known to possess any host specificity.
+Wetwood is a condition in which the heartwood and, at times, sapwood tissues are water-soaked.
+Wetwood often supports large populations of bacteria from multiple genera, none of which are known to possess any host specificity.
 Wood harboring these bacteria has a strong, pungent odor and can range in color from pinkish, yellow, olive-green, to dark brown.

 Wetwood occurs in nearly all elm (Ulmus) and poplar (Populus) species.
 In addition, fir (Abies), hemlock (Tsuga), sycamore (Platanus), maple (Acer), mulberry (Morus), willow (Salix) and oak (Quercus) frequently harbor wetwood.